movingimage-evp/iqs-client-php/README.md

 ## Configure the symfony bundle
 * Instances creation should be handled inside projects which use the library.
 * For `MovingImage\Bundle\IqsBundle\Service\TokenGeneratorClient` : `base_url` should be set as full auth url (for requesting token).
 * "username" and "password" must be the credentials of a real VMPro user, who also belongs to the VideoManager whose videos are queried.
-For this user there must be attributes and role mappings configured on Keycloak.
-How to do this, have a look in our [Wiki](https://wiki.mi24.tv/pages/viewpage.action?spaceKey=it&title=IQS+-+Query+Service+Developer%27s+Guide).
 * From Keycloak you can get the "client_secret", which must belong to the configured service in "client_id".

 ## How to use the client